arabidopsis/typescript-definitions/README.md

 ## Using `type_script_ify`

-You can ignore WASM totally and derive using `TypeScriptify` as long as you have the following Trait in scope:
+You can ignore WASM totally and derive using `TypeScriptify` as long as you have the following `TypeScriptifyTrait` Trait in scope:

 ```rust